vnmorah/vnmorah.github.io/_pages/ENG_home.md

 As a Spanish Literature Ph.D., I am a specialist in Early Modern Spanish narrative as well as in teaching Spanish as a foreign language.
 I can assist you in the process of learning Spanish and its literature.
 Through my teaching, I support you in developing the linguistic and cultural skills that will lead you to succeed in and beyond my courses.
 At the same time, I invite you to reflect on your personal daily reality while we enjoy reading the works of Spanish literature.

-Thanks to my experience as a coach and instructor, I am great at active listening, setting goals, finding perspective, creative awareness and, overall, helping other to find the light that shines within themselves.
+Thanks to my experience as a coach and instructor, I am great at active listening, setting goals, finding perspective and creating awareness.
+Overall, I am passionate about helping other to find the light that shines within themselves.